RULES CAN BE DOWNLOADED BY CLICKING THE FOLLOWING LINK.

 16. APPEALS FROM LEAGUES

-1. Any local League, club, player or official, may be suspended from the privileges of membership of this Association under the power created by the E.T.T.A.
+Any local League, club, player or official, may be suspended from the privileges of membership of this Association under the power created by the E.T.T.A.
 Rules, subject to the right of appeal provided by such Rules.
 The E.T.T.A.
-General Secretary will be notified of any suspension under this Rule.
+Head of Operations will be notified of any suspension under this Rule.

 18. RIGHT OF APPEAL.